red line

 Wrapping up

 … and with that we’re done with our basic custom Elementor widget.
 Of course if you wanted to add such a widget to your Elementor plugin library, you’d have to make a few modifications.
-There is other Elementor related functionality you can leverage, like document settings.
-Most importantly you’d have to think about how to incorporate the dropdown into either a form or add JavaScript functionality to it.
+You’d have to think about how to incorporate the dropdown into either a form or add JavaScript functionality to it.
 You’d probably want to add some styling.
 Since styling select elements is difficult you might want to do this via JavaScript with something like Select2 or Vue.
 The solutions to these are not very Elementor dependent.
 If you’re familiar with Wordpress and JavaScript, you should be able to figure it out!

 The syntax highlights in this post were created using our own custom Elementor syntax highlighting widget.